As a born and bred Aucklander, I often have to fight the misconception that great food only happens north of the Bombay Hills.

 The reinvigorated foodie scene is definitely part of Taranaki being picked as Lonely Planet's second hottest destination of 2017: you're quite literally spoilt for choice from the moment you wake up...

 Monica's Eatery, which sits right next to the incredible Len Lye Centre, does an excellent breakfast in a great, light-filled modern interior.
 The eatery is named after Monica Brewster, a highly respected, innovative and well-travelled woman who was deeply involved in the local community.
 Monica was progressive for her time and instrumental in nurturing the now-flourishing local art scene.

-If you're a sweet tooth, you'll be wanting to try their fabulous pancakes with salted caramel mascarpone, maple syrup and broken meringue.
-(Don't worry, there are healthier options, too — it's a great menu).
+If you have a sweet tooth, you'll be wanting to try their fabulous pancakes with salted caramel mascarpone, maple syrup and broken meringue.
+(Don't worry, there are healthier options, too – it's a great menu).